samadhi1311/Multistep-Form/README.md

 2. After validation, user proceeds to the second step, providing firstName and lastName.
 3. User can navigate back and forth between steps.
 4. Upon completing the form, the data is logged to the console (replace `makeRequest` with actual submission logic).

-## Styling

-- The form styling is externalized to a stylesheet (`styles.css`).
-- Modify styles as needed for a better user interface.

 ## Conclusion